LankanHawkeye/BEAR/README.md

 	bash ./run_pipeline.sh input_file/Randomized.iris.data.2.class.csv

+Output files:
+	Location -> ./pipe_step_2_FS/pipe_step_2_output/
+	Description: The output files are five csv files each with features re-ordered according to feature ranksings (1.
+Pearson's correlation, 2.
+Information Gain, 3.
+Information Gain Ratio, 4.
+Relief, and 5.
+Symmetrical Uncertainity).
+The final column of the csv file contain the class labels.

 6. Run the "run_step_3_vennDiFeAEns_without_bootstrapping.sh".
    This script allows user to pick top n features for each base feature selection method by specifying a numeric argument.
    Then, five sets of top n features will be used for Venn diagrams, feature aggregation, and feature ensemble.